 A similar study conducted at Eichrom evaluated the peak resolution of the two Am isotopes on each side of the filter.
 In this case, the geometry of the filter was described by the orientation of that filter surface in the roll of material prior to cutting into filter discs, inside and outside.
 In this study, alpha sources were prepared following Eichrom’s procedure SPA01 (50 µg Ce).
 As shown in the following table, the FWHM of the 241Am and 243Am peaks did not vary significantly as a function of the filter geometry.

 |mean = 34||mean = 33||mean = 36||mean = 39|

 |Std.
 Dev = 7||Std.
 Dev. = 8||Std.
 Dev. = 4||Std.
 Dev. = 8|

-The pore size distribution of Resolve Filters and their performance in alpha spectroscopy are monitored in Eichrom’s QA/QC program.
-While the actual peak resolution that is observed is a function of many factor, Eichrom’s QC program ensures that the filter itself will not contribute to poor resolution in alpha spectrometry.
+The pore size distribution of Resolve Filters and their performance in alpha spectrometry are monitored in Eichrom’s QA/QC program.
+While the actual peak resolution that is observed is a function of many factors, Eichrom’s QC program ensures that the filter itself should not contribute significantly to poor resolution in alpha spectrometry.
 Resolve Filters are available in packages of 100, part number RF-100-25PP01.